ys201810/motomedi/README.md

  ```

 Then you can show the simple UI page at http://localhost:5000.
-But this is only a exsample, so if you want to customize your own model then you have to change the code.
+But this is only a example, so if you want to customize your own model then you have to change the code.